jenh/kuznetsov-babi-yar-epub/01_ashes.md

 The grandfather stopped, looked me up and down and said:

-"And how many Russians do you suppose were killed, and Ukrainians, and of all nations?"
+"And how many Russians do you suppose were killed, and Ukrainians, and people of all nations?"

 And he was gone.